conditionWang/Data_Centric_AI_IP_Protection/README.md

 This is the repository that introduces research topics related to protecting the intellectual property (IP) of AI from a data-centric perspective.
 Such topics include data-centric model IP protection, data authorization protection, data copyright protection, and any other data-level technologies that protect IP of AI.
 More contents are coming, and at the end, we care about your uniqueness!!!

 ## Data-Centric Model Protection
+Verify your ownership of a certain model via certain data and authorize the usage of your model to certain data.
 ### Image Data
 - Non-Transferable Learning: A New Approach for Model Ownership Verification and Applicability Authorization
   - [[paper]](https://arxiv.org/abs/2106.06916) [[code]](https://github.com/conditionWang/NTL)